Company Culture Quotes: 27 Experts Offer Their Advice

 Our office design accommodates space for everyone, whether it's a cozy couch to have coffee and talk about ideas or a room equipped with an entire wall of whiteboarding space for cross-functional groups to converge and map out their plans.
 Working at a desk can certainly be productive, but I usually hear the most innovative conversations in our open collaborative spaces.”

 Workiva created Wdesk, a cloud-based data-management platform that offers services for risk management, controlled collaboration, data integration and more.
-We asked Michael Bevilacqua, Workiva’s Vice President of Product Development:
+We asked Michael Bevilacqua, Vice President of Product Development at Workiva:

 Are there ever disagreements about vision?
 How do you navigate that?